Saguenay–St. Lawrence Marine Park: Overfishing

 There is minimal knowledge of commercial and recreational fishing in Saguenay St. Lawrence Marine Park despite its long history of fishing use.
 However, fishing is still thought to be a point of concern by Parks Canada.
 The true fish population and catch rates are unknown, which make quantifying this issue difficult.
 Even without clear data, there has been warning signs that imply that the population may be declining.
 Catch rates while ice fishing have been noted to be falling, as well as a general yearly population decline.
 There is a push to acquire more data, but it will be seen when this will happen, or if it will be successful in managing the fish community.

 Tourism

-The Saguenay–St. Lawrence Marine Park has attracted around 1 million visitors annually since 2010.
+The Saguenay–St. Lawrence Marine Park has attracted 1,070,634 visitors during the season 2022 to 2023.
 There are many opportunities for visitors, with the most popular activity being whale watching.
 While belugas live in the park year-round, they are best spotted between May and October.
 Visitors can be right on the water through cruises, sea kayaking, boating, or scuba diving.
-Beyond this, there are four tourist regions that offer other attractions forming a “Discovery Network” along the coast of the park.
+Beyond this, there are four tourist regions that offer other attractions forming a "Discovery Network" along the coast of the park.
 These regions are Bas-Saint-Laurent, Charlevoix, Côte-Nord, and Saguenay–Lac-Saint-Jean.
 Common tourist attractions such as museums, hiking, and more opportunities for whale-watching are available.
 As a protected park, the aim is to minimize human impacts.
 The 'Marine Activities in the Saguenay-St.Lawrence Marine Park' outlines all of the regulations surrounding watercraft and personal activities in the park.